b-kashyap/Customer-Churn-Prediction/README.md

 5. sqlite3 : Python interface for SQLite, a lightweight disk-based database <br>
 6. csv : Module providing classes for reading and writing CSV files <br>
 7. warnings : Provides functions to handle warnings <br>

+## Exploratory Data Analysis
+Thorough exploratory data analysis (EDA) was conducted to uncover missing values, outliers, and potential data inconsistencies.
+Additionally, correlation analysis was performed to ascertain the connections between variables and churn behavior.Univariate and bivariate analyses were employed to extract valuable insights aimed at customer retention strategies.

+## Model Development and Evaluation
+• 5 Machine Learning models-Random Forest,KNN CLassifier,Logistic Regression, Lasso and Ridge were
+trained and evaluated.
+• Random Forest achieved the highest accuracy (85.6%) in predicting churn, followed by KNN Classifier (81.2%), Logistic Regression (80.77%), Ridge (80.77%) and Lasso (80.83%)
+• Feature importance analysis highlighted age, account balance, number of products owned,credit score as influential factors in predicting churn.